Chapter in this post:

 This is a guest article that was kindly made available to me by Holger.
 Holger has been responsible for all the technical things in the background of the Sir Apfelot website for many years and he helps me a lot with customer pages that we implement with WordPress.
 I would call him a WordPress guru, but he sure doesn't like to hear that ... so he's the VR guru from now on! ;-)

-In any case, he has been addicted to the VR virus for some time and has not played a single game that runs on the "flat screen" since buying his PlayStation 4 Pro with VR glasses.
-Since I've also been interested in VR lately (but haven't had a budget to buy a PSVR so far), he introduced me - and you - to a few of his favorite games in this article.
-But now it's finally going ...
-I'll hand it over to Holger! ;-)
+In any case, he has been with the VRVirus has fallen into disrepair and hasn't played a single game that runs on the "flat screen" since buying his PlayStation 4 Pro with VR goggles.
+Since I've also gotten interested in VR lately (but haven't had the budget to buy a PSVR so far), he's introduced me - and you - to a few of his favorite games in this article.
+But now it's finally starting...
+I hand over to Holger! ;-)

 After the PSVR came out at the end of 2016 and has now celebrated its second birthday, it is slowly but surely picking up speed.
 So far, the PSVR has been sold an impressive 2018 million times by August 3 - and the trend is rising.
 The number of available PSVR games is currently still quite manageable, but the number of good to outstanding titles is growing and growing.
 Many are already impressively showing how cool VR is and what will (hopefully) await us in the future.
 What is already available and what my personal recommendations are, I am going to list for you here.